Manikonda1977/project-AWS-VPC-with-public-private-subnet-/AWS-project-procedure/README.md

-# VPC with public -private subnet in production
+# VPC with public-private subnet in production
-## Services used -VPC, EC2,Automatic Scaling Group,Launch Templates, Security Group,Linux, Load Balancer.
+## Services used
+### -VPC, EC2,Automatic Scaling Group,Launch Templates, Security Group,Linux, Load Balancer.
 ###  - This project demonstrates how to create a VPC that can be used for server in a production environment

 ###  - To improve resiliency, Deployed the server in two availability Zones, by using an Auto Scaling group and an Application Load Balancer.
 For additional security, deployed the server in private subnet.